dishamehtani/Fake-News-Detection/README.md

 ## Disclaimer

 This project is developed for **educational purposes**.
-Prediction results should not be treated as definitive proof that a news article is true or false.
-Important information should always be verified using reliable and official sources.
+The generated results should not be considered definitive proof that a news article is true or false.
+Important information should always be verified through reliable and official sources.